puppetlabs/puppet-docs/source/puppet/5.0/environments_creating.markdown

 To create a new environment::

 1. Inside your code directory, create a directory called environments.
-2. Inside the environment directory, create a directory with the name of your new environment using the following structure: `$codedir/environments/`
+2. Inside the environment directory, create a directory with the name of your new environment using the structure: `$codedir/environments/`
 3. Create a modules directory and a manifests directory.
 These two directories will contain your Puppet code.